Paul DeJong Player Props: Cardinals vs. Nationals

 Paul DeJong At The Plate

-- In 25.5% of his games this year, DeJong has picked up at least one RBI.
-In five of those games (10.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- DeJong has had at least one RBI in 27.1% of his games this year (13 of 48), with more than one RBI six times (12.5%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.